F0lak/dm_open_ref/ref/proc/text2num.md

 +   text2num(T, radix)
 <!-- -->
 **Args:**
-+   T+ A text string.
++   T: A text string.
-+   radix+ The radix/base of the number, e.g. 16 for hexadecimal
++   radix: The radix/base of the number, e.g. 16 for hexadecimal
 <!-- -->
 **Returns:**
 +   A number.